-- f) Manufacturers in their first season of participation in the MotoGP class are permitted to make an unlimited number of updates to Aero Body components as described in clause c., provided each Aero Body design complies with the rest of these regulations. - g) Modifications to the portion of the approved Aero Body below the Aero Line in a side view are allowed, provided that: - The only purpose of the modifications is to provide clearance from interfering covered motorcycle parts (eg. exhaust pipes, engine cases, etc.), and the design is such that providing clearance is the only effect, at the sole discretion of the Technical Director. - The new outer body surface is no more than 30 mm offset outwards from the existing outer surface. - The total amount of the modified surface (ie. the sum of all the changes to the left and right sides) is less than 300 mm2 in side view.
+- h) Manufacturers in their first season of participation in the MotoGP class are permitted to make an unlimited number of updates to Aero Body components as described in clause c., provided each Aero Body design complies with the rest of these regulations. - i) Modifications to the portion of the approved Aero Body below the Aero Line in a side view are allowed, except for parts on the outer surface of a double-walled design, and provided that: - The only purpose of the modifications is to provide clearance from interfering covered motorcycle parts (eg. exhaust pipes, engine cases, etc.), and the design is such that providing clearance is the only effect, at the sole discretion of the Technical Director. - The new outer body surface is no more than 30 mm offset outwards from the existing outer surface. - The total amount of the modified surface (ie. the sum of all the changes to the left and right sides) is less than 300 cm in side view.